Skip to content

 Review Process#

-1. Automated Checks: CI/CD pipeline runs tests and quality checks
+1. Automated Checks: CI/CD runs tests and quality checks

-2. Code Review: Maintainers review code for quality and design
+2. Code Review: Maintainers review for quality and design

 3. Testing: Manual testing of new features if needed